anilkumarhp/node-server/README.md

 # node-server
-a simple server program to run specified file type in containing directory.
+a simple server program to run specified file types in containing directory.